valerieniloinsigh31/footnote-app/README.md

 Deploy tab, scroll to end, deploy branch

-View build log to ensure all working okay
+As the app was deploying, I scrolled to the activity tab and monitored the build log to ensure all was working okay.

-As per future features listed - still room for a lot of development

-Django...not everything needs to be in one app
-All app logic doesn't need to be in views.py file

-# Deployment of the app
+# Deployment of the app on Heroku

-- Navigate to  the 'Deploy' tab and select Github-Connect to Github-this will enable automatic deployment.
+- I navigated to  the 'Deploy' tab and selected 'Github-Connect to Github' so that for each subsequent commit on Github would be automatically deployed to Herkoku.
-- Retrieve your respoitary by name, using the search function available.
+- When linking, I retrieved my repositary using the search function available, then connected.
-- Connect to your chosen repo.
-- If you elect to choose automatic deployment (as opposed to the manual deployment which is a once off deployment where in the process will need to be reperformed manually on each deployment) the app will automatically redeploy when you commit on Github.
-- Following deployment, you should now be able to access your deployed live project.
+- Following deployment, I could access the deployed live project.

-<b>Steps</b>
-<b>On Github:</b>
+## Additional steps for dpeloyment on Github
+- There were a number of tasks to be completed prior to deployment as the project was moved from development to production phase.
+- I disablef debug.
+This gets rid of the traceback which may have compromised the site.
+-Install 'X-Frame Options=Same Origin'.
+This is a CORS(Cross Origin Resource Sharing) security feature.
-Disable debug...get rid of traceback which my compromise your site Install X-Frame Options=Same Origin...CORS cross origina resource sharing security feature Tells system resources are permitted to be loaded Remove disable collect static
+- Tells system resources are permitted to be loaded
+- I removed the DISABLE_COLLECT STATIC field from Heroku

 # Credit and Thanks